petyaracz/Racz2024rules/Readme.md

-Following both Rácz, Beckner, Hay & Pierrehumbert (2020) and Albright & Hayes (2003) we can pick the best regular and the best irregular rule and calculate a weight, which is the confidence of the best regular rule / (the confidence of the best regular rule + the confidence of the best irregular rule).
+Following both Rácz, Beckner, Hay & Pierrehumbert (2020) and Albright & Hayes (2003) we can pick the best regular and the best irregular rule and calculate a **word weight**, which is the confidence of the best regular rule / (the confidence of the best regular rule + the confidence of the best irregular rule).
 If there is no irregular rule, this will default to 1.
 We will work with the rules that are best rules for any form and call these the relevant rules.

 ## Results

 ![](figures/baseline_156-1.png)<!-- -->

-Figure 1 shows how MGL predictions correlate with participant responses in the baseline etask.
+Figure 1 shows how corpus-based MGL predictions correlate with participant responses in the baseline task.
 The left panel shows the relationship between word weights (x axis) and the log odds of regular and irregular choices made by participants in the baseline task (y axis).
 The right panel breaks down the weight into its two components: the best regular and irregular rule for each word.
 Since, on the whole, regular rules have higher confidence than irregular rules, we rescaled rule confidence across these groups so they are more directly comparable.

-The MGL weights correlate with the response odds.
+The corpus-based MGL’s word weights correlate with the response odds.
 We see that the trajectory of this relationship is built up from two opposite trajectories for best rules.
 For words with low regular weight, this weight comes from irregular rules that have low confidence themselves but, relatively speaking, outweigh the relevant regular rules.
 For words with higher regular weight, this comes from two things.
 First, high-confidence, large-scale regular rules apply to these, and these rules bring up the regular weight.
 Second, the relevant irregular rules have very low confidence.
 This breakdown of the MGL’s regular weight will become relevant later.

 Note that, from the MGL’s perspective, the main technical difference between regular and irregular rules is that regular rules tend to have